 On April 28, 2010, the Corporation completed the acquisition of substantially all the net assets of Eagle Tool & Machine Co., Inc. ("Eagle Tool") and of its subsidiary All Tools, Inc. (d/b/a E-2 Precision Products, hereinafter referred to as "E-2"), two privately-owned manufacturers of precision machined components for the aerospace industry.
-Eagle Tool and E-2 (now referred to as "Landing Gear USA") are located in Springfield and Cleveland, Ohio, respectively, and have a workforce of approximately 180 employees.
+Eagle Tool and E-2 (now referred to as "Landing Gear USA") are located in Springfield and Cleveland, Ohio, respectively, and had a workforce of approximately 180 employees.

 On May 11, 2010, the collective agreement for the unionized employees at the Dorval plant (Aerostructure Product Line) was renewed for three years and will expire in May 2013.
+As described elsewhere in this annual information form, the Dorval facility of the Aerostucture Product Line was sold to PCC on August 31, 2012.